 Once there is a signed purchase agreement, the deal is binding.
 Although as you’ll learn, that is more to do with the purchase agreement than the memorandum.

 So if a Memorandum of Agreement is not legally binding, are there any repercussions for breaking them?
-Since they’re not legal documents, there are no legally backed consequences to breaking a Memorandum of Agreement.
+Since they’re not legal documents, there aredeal sheet in new york no legally backed consequences to breaking a Memorandum of Agreement.

 But there can be other consequences when a buyer or seller breaks them.
 The most common issue is that someone (typically the buyer) may cost some money.